yaroslavros/tls-supplemental-auth/draft-rosomakho-tls-supplemental-auth.md

 ## Record Protection

-Supplemental authentication messages are sent after the server's `Finished` message and are protected using the established application traffic secrets.
+Server supplemental authentication messages are sent after the server's `Finished` message and client supplemental authentication messages are sent after the client's `Finished` message.
+Supplemental authentication messages are protected using the established application traffic secrets.
 The sender encrypts these messages using the application traffic keys in the same manner as application data records.

 ## Transcript Construction